-'''

-esm_master fesom (lists all available targets containing the string "fesom")

-esm_master install-...

-esm_master recomp-...

-esm_master log-...

-(verview over last commits of the model, e.g. git log)

-(changes in the model repository since last commit, e.g. git
+''' esm_master fesom (lists all available targets containing the string "fesom") esm_master install-... (shortcut for: get- , then conf- , then comp-) esm_master recomp-... (shortcut for: conf-, then clean-, then comp-) esm_master log-... (overview over last commits of the model, e.g. git log) esm_master status-... (changes in the model repository since last commit, e.g. git '''

-status)

-'''

-If the user wants to define own shortcut commands, that can be done by editing esm\tools/configs/esm\master/ esm\master.yaml.
-New wrappers for the version control software can be e.g. added in esm\tools/configs/vcs/ git.yaml.
+If the user wants to define own shortcut commands, that can be done by editing esm\tools/configs/esm\master/esm\master.yaml.
+New wrappers for the version control software can be e.g. added in esm\tools/configs/vcs/git.yaml.
 Adding commands in these configuration files is sufficient that they show up in the list of targets.